join us now:

 OR to subscribe now by PayPal* for £55 a year, click:

-We are "taking on" the big online travel agents (OTAs) on your behalf: see our campaigns
+We are "taking on" the big online travel agents (OTAs) on your behalf: see our campaigns.
+To help our "fighting fund", donate here:

-B&B News magazine Summer issue is out - our members receive every issue.
+B&B News magazine Spring issue is out - our members receive every issue.

 Read Hospitality Today online: click the front cover above